 Asbestos would be the ideal building material if it were not the cause of multiple diseases.
-Few immediate health effects are associated with exposure; most asbestos related diseases manifest many years after exposure (15 to 40 years).
-The most serious occur when fibers are inhaled.
+Few immediate health effects are associated with asbestos exposure; most asbestos related diseases manifest many years after exposure (15 to 40 years).
+The most serious diseases occur when fibers get into the air and are inhaled.
 Asbestos related diseases include asbestosis (the scarring of the lungs by the fibers), lung cancer and mesothelioma (a cancer of the lining around the lungs and heart, which is almost always fatal).